-Tours of the Eichelberger Distillery at Dills Tavern are purchased separately here.
+Tours of the Eichelberger Distillery at Dills Tavern happen year round and are purchased separately here.

-Monday through Saturday by appointment only.
-To book a private tour or group tour for 10 or more guests, please visit our new group tour page.
+Monday through Saturday tours are by appointment only.
+To book a private tour for 10 or more guests, please visit our new group tour page.
 To book a private tour of less than 10 guests, please contact us to organize your visit.

 Dill's Tavern and Plantation: An American Dream